-Notices will be deemed to have been given on the date of mailing or of publication as aforesaid or, if published on different dates, on the date of the first such publication.
-If publication as provided above is not practicable, notices will be given in such other manner, and shall be deemed to have been given on such date, as the Trustee may approve.
+Notices shall be deemed to have been given on the date of publication as aforesaid or, if published on different dates, on the date of the first such publication.
+In addition, notices will be mailed to holders of notes at their registered addresses.